CS404

 Grading: Term project at 40%, and three exams worth 20% each, class participation and attendance will help determine borderline grades.

-Week 1 1st wek of classes Locomotion, maps, affect, control
+Week 1 1st wek of classes Introduction, Syllabus, Orientation

-Week 2 Locomotion, maps, affect, potential fields, control Project proposals are reeived and ratified
+Week 2 Locomotion, architecture, Potential Fields Project proposals are received and ratified

 week 5